HomeDev guideAPI Reference

 Create views in a web application

-You can use the following GraphQL queries as query templates to build a site.
-To show how easy it is to build a site with site search support, Optimizely has created this simple demo application that lets you build a site with Python, Flask, and Optimizely Graph.
-All other code is available on GitHub, such as sample data and an ingestion script is included.
+To build a site, you can use the following GraphQL queries as query templates.
+Optimizely created this simple demo application that lets you build a site with Python, Flask, and Optimizely Graph to show how easy it is to build a site with site search support.
+The code is available on GitHub and includes sample data and an ingestion script

 Note